Start of Main Content

 Dr. Lambertz contributes to multiple projects advancing Holocaust scholarship at the Mandel Center.

 She is currently coediting Nazi Sites for Racial Persecution, Detention, Murder, and Resettlement of Non-Jews, a forthcoming volume of the Museum’s Encyclopedia of Camps and Ghettos, 1933–1945.
-She was a contributing editor for the Mandel Center’s book series, “Documenting Life and Destruction,” including the five-volume Jewish Responses to Persecution.
+She was a contributing editor for the Mandel Center’s book series, “Documenting Life and Destruction,” including the five-volume Jewish Responses to Persecution, and conducted research for the Independent Commission of Historians on the role of the German Foreign Office during National Socialism and after 1945.

 Education